husseinTalal2/recoded-sept-2020/notes/project/README.md

 - Birthdate
 - Brief Bio / About Me text

-Create a profile page to allow users to view and edit their profile.
-(Note: the word “page” here is used from a user’s perspective - depending on your implementation this could be one or two endpoints that serve HTML.)
+Create a profile page to allow users to edit their profile.
 These fields should be optional.
 If a user doesn’t want to give us this information they shouldn’t have to.
 How will you store this information?

 Wherever we display a username, the website should display the user's first and last names instead (if we have that information), and should link to user's profile view page.

+## Viewing User Profiles

+Users should be able to view others' profiles.

+Create a page that will display a nicely formatted version of a user's profile information.

+This is the page that other pages will link to when clicking on a user's name.

 ## Change Password